SUNYOpt/TP3Py/README.md

 python3 -m pip install --user numpy scipy matplotlib ipython jupyter pandas sympy nose
 ```
 # Windows Installation
 We will have to build an environemt where gstreamer libraries can be installed properly.

-Install Install MySys2
-Open mingw 64bit and write:
+For this reason install [MySys2](https://www.msys2.org/) application and open the mingw 64bit terminal.
 ```
 pacman -Syu
 ```